 Service

-Manufacturer-aligned CRAC commissioning, performance testing and SAT documentation for new and refit installations.
+ARC-licensed CRAC commissioning, precision cooling commissioning, Site Acceptance Test packs and warranty activation support for new and refit installations.

-Commissioning a CRAC unit verifies that the unit, its controls, and the wider mechanical infrastructure perform per design specification before the protected room goes live.
-It is a structured set of acceptance tests that captures pressure, temperature, airflow, valve actuation, and alarm response data for client handover.
+Commissioning a CRAC unit verifies that the unit, controls, refrigerant circuit, airflow path and connected mechanical plant perform to the design brief before the protected room goes live.
+The process records pressure, temperature, airflow, valve actuation, alarm response and BMS point data for client handover.

-Site Acceptance Test (SAT) documentation is delivered in industry-standard format with all readings, control sequences captured, and pass/fail criteria — suitable for ISO audit trails, lender milestones, and client handover.
+Site Acceptance Test documentation is delivered with readings, control sequences, alarm results, BMS point checks and pass/fail criteria.
+These SAT packs support warranty activation, ISO audit files, lender milestones, practical completion and facilities handover.

 Scope